Table of Contents

 Before we dive deeper into the 3 most common SD-WAN issues, it’s important to understand that there are a variety of network problems that can affect your SD-WAN network.

-To be able to identify and troubleshoot SD-WAN issues that severely impact the user experience, you need end-to-end SD-visibility.
+To be able to identify and troubleshoot SD-WAN issues that severely impact the user experience, you need end-to-end SD-WAN visibility.

 To do so we recommend a modern decentralized Network Monitoring tool like Obkio Network Performance Monitoring software which continuously monitors end-to-end network performance with synthetic traffic using Network Monitoring Agents.